bryanyang0528/ksql-python/README.rst

 ksql-python
 ===========

-A python wrapper for the KSql REST API.
-Easily interact with the KSql REST API using this library.
+A python wrapper for the KSQL REST API.
+Easily interact with the KSQL REST API using this library.

 |Build Status|